cs-fullstack-2020-spring/git-for-teams-lecture-autumn-ragland/README.md

 ### Merging
 * Approve the pull request opened
-* Merger the pull request
+* Merged the pull request
 * View the merge in GitHub from the code tab of the master branch
 * In VSCode checkout the master branch
     * notice that the remote changes are not reflected in your local repository